Moore’s Law Doesn’t Apply to Bandwidth

 - When bandwidth increases, demand automatically increases to fill capacity.
 This can cause regression in performance as excessive demand undermines the stability (aka “stationarity”) of transmission.

-Bottom Line–While increases in computational power are governed by Moore’s Law, data transmission speed and capacity have limits that are likely to not only exceed demand but also work against reductions in cost.
+Bottom Line–While increases in computational power are governed by Moore’s Law, data transmission speed and capacity have limits that are likely not only to exceed demand but also work against reductions in cost.